Alexander-Fransson/GrpcWithTonic/README.md

 * create register function like in login_server/src/data_access/user_controller/mod.rs
 * create user for login and validation structs in login_server/src/views/user.rs
 * create login function like in login_server/src/data_access/user_controller/mod.rs
-* test the new login and register functions like in login_server/src/data_access/user_controller/tests.rs
+* test like in login_server/src/data_access/user_controller/tests.rs

-### gRPC with layers and middlewars
+### gRPC

+* add tonic and prost with cargo as I already have protobufs installed
+* add tonic build as a build dependency with $ cargo add tonic-build --build $
+* create the auth protobuf definition like login_server/proto/login_server.proto
+// something cool would be a proc-macro that generated an automatic probuf definition form structs
+* create a buld file like login_server/build.rs
+* include the protobuf like in login_server/src/main.rs
+*

+### Add middlewares to grpc